 Another convenient feature to mention is each base’s Bluetooth-compatibility, so if you choose to not use the wireless remote, you can operate either base from your smartphone.
 The Adjustable Bed+ is also compatible with Amazon’s Alexa and Google Home.

-The Amerisleep Adjustable Bed+ is also compatible with virtually any bed frame, as it has a zero-clearance design (as mentioned above) and adjustable legs that allow you to modify the height of your base to fit within your frame.
-Or, you can throw the legs on this bed and set it directly on the floor, it’s sleek black upholstery fits nicely with almost all decor.
+The Amerisleep Adjustable Bed+ is also compatible with virtually any bed frame, as it has a zero-clearance design (as mentioned above) and adjustable legs that can be set in half-inch increments to provide flexibility.
+Or, you can throw the legs on this bed and use it by itself, it’s sleek black upholstery fits nicely with almost all decor.
 No matter your bedroom set-up, either of Amerisleep’s bases can work for you.

 For sleepers who want a totally upgraded sleep experience, we suggest the Adjustable Bed+, but for those on a tighter budget, you can achieve better sleep with the Amerisleep Adjustable Bed.
 Even though it has a lower price point, it’s an incredible value, as it’s hard to find a base of that quality for less than $1500.

 Runner-Up: Zoma Adjustable Base

 The next adjustable base to mention is Zoma’s brand new adjustable bed.
 Despite being new, we recommend the Zoma Adjustable Base because it contains countless features to upgrade your sleep and it starts at $1100—an unbeatable value.

 The Zoma base allows you to adjust the angle of your head and feet to find a comfortable angle for sleep, and the programmable remote allows you to save your favorite positions for later.
 The wireless, backlit remote also has two presets: Zero-G and Flat, making it easy to quickly adjust to those common sleeping positions.